Welcome to Research Africa Reviews

 BOOK REVIEWS

-Reviewed by: Amany Abdelrazek-Alsiefy, Center for Transdisciplinary Gender Studies, Humboldt University of Berlin.
+Reviewed by: Amany Alsiefy, PhD, Adjunct Lecturer, Centre for Transdisciplinary Gender Studies, Humboldt-Universität zu Berlin.

-Reviewed by: Muhammed Haron, Director of International Relations, International Peace College of South Africa.
+Reviewed by: Muhammed Haron, Director of International Relations at the International Peace College of South Africa.

 REVIEW TEAM